-How to maintain It is best to clean the enamel soap dish with a glass cleaner or normal dish soap.
+It is best to clean the enamel soap dish with a glass cleaner or normal dish soap.
 Cleaning with hot or very hot water is recommended, very cold water can crack the glass layer.

-End of life An enamelled soap dishes can last (more than) a lifetime, so there's no need to throw them away.
+An enamelled soap dishes can last (more than) a lifetime, so there's no need to throw them away.
 If you still want to throw away the soap dish, you can simply dispose of it in the residual waste.
 As the soap dishes are only made of glass and sheet steel, they will automatically enter the recycling cycle.